My Continuing Journey with the Feldenkrais Method

 rather one elicits the person’s ability to self-organize.

 MC: This is also elusive, because we’re all so goal oriented.
 Alexander has a lot to say about this subject, what he called, “end-gaining.”
 In teaching others or ourselves it’s often best to work with what’s there, or what we or our students are already doing. e.g. if a student has a high shoulder, suggest holding the shoulder even higher to experience more discomfort.
 Then suggest that they find ways to reduce the discomfort and make playing easier by letting the body self-organize.
 Often this leads to more improvement than just saying something like “be sure to keep your shoulder relaxed.”
+This is also called “old way/new way” or wrong way/right way learning.”
+I find it’s one of the very most effective ways to change physical habits for the better on the cello and in life.”

 We Act in Accordance with Our Self Image